InfiniBand vs Ethernet: High-Performance Network Security Comparison

 Section 5: Telemetry Integrity: Ensuring Trustworthy Fabric Observability

-Telemetry—the collection of performance counters, event logs, and diagnostic information—is vital for managing network health, troubleshooting issues, and detecting security anomalies.
-The integrity of this data is paramount.
-If an attacker can tamper with or spoof telemetry, they can hide activities, mislead administrators, and undermine your entire security monitoring framework.
-InfiniBand and Ethernet present different challenges and solutions for ensuring telemetry integrity, stemming from their respective integrated versus open ecosystem approaches.
+Telemetry reveals truth.
+The collection of performance counters, event logs, traffic statistics, and diagnostic information provides vital capabilities for managing network health, troubleshooting performance issues, capacity planning, and detecting security anomalies before they escalate into breaches.
+But telemetry integrity matters enormously—if attackers can tamper with monitoring data, inject false metrics, or spoof event logs, they effectively blind administrators while hiding their malicious activities, misleading incident response teams, and undermining your entire security monitoring framework built on assumptions that telemetry data reflects reality.
+InfiniBand and Ethernet present fundamentally different challenges and solutions for ensuring telemetry trustworthiness, stemming from their respective integrated ecosystem versus open standards approaches.

 5.1.
 Securing InfiniBand Telemetry: Protecting the SM-Agent Channel and Verifying Hardware Counters